laryferreira/APC/README.md

 ☑︎ Dicionários e Tuplas

 🇺🇸 Repository used to store the problems solved in the APC (Programming Algorithms and Computers) course at the University of Brasilia (2/2022).
-Here you will find exercises corrected by coderunner (Learn 3) and the platform URI beecrowd, which cover basic Python language topics:
+Here you will find exercises corrected by coderunner and the platform URI beecrowd, which cover basic Python language topics:

 ☑︎ Variables, Expressions, and Instructions